You are here

 Distinguishing Characteristics

-Positions work independently to investigate and resolve complex civil or criminal cases which are characterized by: multiple claimants; internal personnel investigations; fraud or collusion among claimants, employers and providers; alleged violations within the vehicle/vessel industry; or allegations of welfare fraud.
+This is the senior level of the series.
+Positions work independently to investigate and resolve complex civil or criminal cases which are characterized by: multiple claimants; internal personnel investigations; fraud or collusion among clients, vendors and providers; alleged violations within the vehicle/vessel industry; or allegations of public benefit fraud.

 Positions may receive limited guidance from senior level Investigators, possessing advanced knowledge, in unique situations.
 This guidance will be infrequent.